Pramochi/Iris-Species-Classification/README.md

 ## Conclusion

-This project demonstrates the successful classification of iris species using logistic regression.
-The model achieves high accuracy and performs well on the testing data, making it suitable for this balanced classification problem.
+This project highlights the effective classification of Iris species using logistic regression.
+The model demonstrates high accuracy of about **93%** and strong performance on the testing dataset, showcasing its suitability for this well-balanced classification task.

 ---